 In February, Cabinet agreed to commission Cadwyn Clwyd and Denbighshire Voluntary Services Council to deliver Key Funds in the area of Business Support and Community Capacity Building.
 Officers and Heads of Service are working with Legal, Finance and regional colleagues to confirm who will be the Project Lead for these Key Funds.
 We are also in the process of seeking additional information from the Regional Team about the requirements needed to request advanced payments for projects.

 Financial Planning

 Below are improvement actions that have been identified in support of this area of governance.
+Financial planning relates to the management of our income and expenditure.

 Finance Update Reports